Mufasa: Legacy and commendations

-Matt Fowler of IGN described Mufasa as a household name, which he attributed to the widespread popularity of The Lion King and its derivative works.
+Matt Fowler of IGN called Mufasa as a household name.
 In 2014, Camille Dautrich of the Springfield News-Leader described Mufasa as one "of the world's most beloved animated characters".
 Some journalists have described him as one of the best Disney animated characters.
 Mufasa has been described by several publications as one of the greatest fathers to have appeared on film; Zach Seemayer of Entertainment Tonight ranked him among "the 13 greatest fictional fathers in movie history", and Business Insider called him one of the 19 "best fictional dads of all time".
 Jeff Peterson of the Deseret News said the character "demonstrates the qualities of a good father, which, incidentally, are the same qualities needed for Simba to become a good ruler later on".
 In 2022, Indy100 recognized Mufasa as one of the 100 greatest on-screen fathers, and Euronews included him among "The 12 best on-screen dads of all time".
 GamesRadar+ named the character the fifth-greatest movie father figure.
 The Daily Beast ranked him the sixth "coolest movie dad", and Brian Tallerico of Vulture declared Mufasa to be Disney's most iconic father.
 America writer John Dougherty described Mufasa as "graceful and dignified, but also warm and playful—the ideal father".
 Jenkins believes that, to himself and other fans, Mufasa became synonymous with surrogate fatherhood.
 Meanwhile, Maddie Garfinkle of People declared him "one of the greatest kings" in "the history of animated cinema".
 Mufasa is "one of the most famous lions of all time", according to Jenna Mullins of E!.